UMM-CSci-Systems/Log-processing/README.md

 `process_logs.sh` then:

 - Creates a temporary scratch directory to store all the intermediate files in.
-- Loops over the compressed `tar` files provided on the command line, extracting the contents of each file we were given.
+- **Loops over the compressed `tar` files** provided on the command line, extracting the contents of each file we were given.
 See below for more info on the recommended file structure after extracting the log files.
   - The set of files to work with for the lab are in the `log_files` directory of your project.
-- Calls `process_client_logs.sh` on each client's set of logs to generate a set of temporary, intermediate files that are documented below.
-This needs to happen once for every set of client logs; you can just do it in the same loop that does the extraction above.
+- Calls `process_client_logs.sh` on each client's set of logs to generate a set of temporary, intermediate files that are documented below. **This needs to happen once for every set of client logs**; you can just do it in the same loop that does the extraction above.
-- Calls `create_username_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a pie chart showing the usernames with the most failed logins.
-This and the following steps only need to happen once, and thus should _not_ be in the extraction/processing loop.
+- Calls `create_username_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a pie chart showing the usernames with the most failed logins. **This and the following steps only need to happen once**, and thus should _not_ be in the extraction/processing loop.
 - Calls `create_hours_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's